lmas/thesis/thesis.typ

 The peaks themselves should point out the anomalies in the time series data.
 All plots are kept together on a single page, to aid the comparison.

-@resmilling is a constructed example by _Lu_ @lu with synthetic data that simulates a vibration sensor on a milling machine.
+@res-milling is a constructed example by _Lu_ @lu with synthetic data that simulates a vibration sensor on a milling machine.
 After the 35000'th time mark near the end, a collective anomaly appears and discord analysis should highlight this pattern with a peak in the discord plots.

-@restonga shows analysis done on atmospheric pressure data collected by IRF Kiruna
+@res-tonga shows analysis done on atmospheric pressure data collected by IRF Kiruna
 @irf, over the day of January the 15th, 2022.
 As @detectdiscords already explained, two pressure drops appeared in the data as contextual anomalies after the 1000'th and 1500'th marks, and the analysis should highlight them as such.

-@resbourke is the final example and the data represents pedestrian foot traffic near Bourke Street Mall, in the city of Melbourne, Australia.
+@res-bourke is the final example and the data represents pedestrian foot traffic near Bourke Street Mall, in the city of Melbourne, Australia.
 Multiple point and contextual anomalies appeared in the time series and most likely represents holiday events with accompanying increase of the foot traffic.